 Passing Genetic Diseases to Kids

-I answered a question on passing genetic diseases to kids on 23 September 2012.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on passing genetic diseases to kids on Philosophy in Action Radio on 23 September 2012.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Should people with severe genetic diseases take active measures to prevent passing the disease to their children?
 Some people have severe hereditary diseases – such as Huntington's or Multiple Sclerosis – that might be passed on to their biological children.
 If that happens, the child will be burdened with the disease later in life, perhaps suffering for years and dying young.
 Is it wrong for such people to conceive and merely hope for the best – rather than screening for the disease (and aborting if necessary), using donor eggs or sperm, or adopting?
 Are the parents who just hope for the best harming their future child?
 Are they violating their child's rights by refusing to take advantage of available technology for preventing the disease?

 My Answer, In Brief: To knowingly conceive a child likely to suffer from a serious genetic disorder is a major failure of the basic moral principles and obligations of a parent.

 - Download: MP3 Segment (3.8 MB)